ayantika-khanra/ayantika-khanra.github.io/content/project/instacart_dataset_EDA/index.md

 ### 2. Creating Postgres Database

-Because of RAM limitations, instead of loading the entire dataset in Python, I created a PostgreSQL database using pgAdmin.
+Because of RAM limitations, instead of loading the entire dataset in Python, I created a PostgreSQL database named `instacart` using pgAdmin.
 Using the GUI, I created the following tables: `products`, `aisles`, `departments`, `orders`, `order_products__train`, `order_products__prior`, set the column names, and imported the CSV files into the tables.
 Then I added primary and foreign key constraints in the tables, and created a view called `order_products__all` that combining train and prior order tables. `order_products__all` was used during the data analysis, not the prior and train datasets separately.

 ```SQL
 -- Adding primary key constraints to aisles, departments and orders table